 In March 2018, Peshkar embarked on a new European partnership project, working with partners in Belgium and Macedonia on a project funded through the Erasmus+ programme entitled ‘Alternarration’.

-Alternarration will approach the sensitive issue of youth radicalisation and violent extremism with the aim of producing a resources that will support youth workers across Europe to identify and tackle this issue.
+Alternarration approached the sensitive issue of youth radicalisation and violent extremism with the aim of producing resources that will support youth workers across Europe to identify and tackle this issue.
 The project has a particular focus on the digital landscape and those tools within the online sphere that are being used to attract young people to radical and extreme causes.

-Peshkar’s role in the project is to generate ‘Digital Stories’ that will feature alongside the final resource to help illuminate, bring to life and challenge the themes and narratives of the project.
+Peshkar’s role in the project was to generate ‘Digital Stories’ that will feature alongside the final resource to help illuminate, bring to life and challenge the themes and narratives of the project.
+We went about this by commissioning three fantastic artists to create new pieces of digital artwork that considered these themes.

 Michael-Jon Mizra (1991) studied Music, Composition and Technology.
 Mizra’s interest explore virtual and non-virtual existence, and how that boarder dissolves into an entity considered a digital ecology.
 This is portrayed through works of performance art and installation which take influence from formal art practices, d.i.y cultures and popular formats.
 Central to Mizra’s process is the act of appropriation and recontextualisation of media materials, and how these materials can create relationships which are at once independent whilst achieving a totality.
 Apart from working as a composer, Mizra is an arts facilitator and works with youth to encourage growth and empowerment.